willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 ## Overview

+Integrate Shifts, the schedule management tool in Microsoft Teams, with your workforce management (WFM) system.
+After you set up an integration, your frontline can access their schedules in your WFM system from within Shifts.

+This article gives you an overview of how to create a connector using the Microsoft Graph API to integrate Shifts with your WFM system.

+A connector syncs schedule data between your WFM system and Shifts, bringing your organization’s schedules into Teams.
+Shifts is where your frontline engage for their scheduling needs.
+Your WFM system is the system of record for business rules, compliance, and intelligence.

+You can set up your connector to sync data unidirectionally or bidirectionally.

+- **Sync data from your WFM system to Shifts**: This is a one-way sync where schedule data in your WFM system is synced to Shifts.
+The connector reads data in your WFM system and writes the data to Shifts.
+Any changes made in Shifts aren’t reflected in your WFM system.
+- **Sync data between your WFM system and Shifts**: This is a two-way sync.
+Schedule data in your WFM system is synced to Shifts and changes made to schedules in Shifts are synced back to your WFM system.
+The connector validates and approves changes made in Shifts according to business rules enforced by your WFM system before the changes are written to Shifts.

 ## Prerequisites

 Before you get started, complete the following prerequisites:

 - Determine what data you want to sync between your WFM system and Shifts according to your business needs.
+- Admin roles required:
+  - At least a [Cloud Application Administrator](/entra/identity/role-based-access-control/permissions-reference?toc=%2Fgraph%2Ftoc.json#cloud-application-administrator) to register an app in the Microsoft Entra admin center
+  - Global Administrator to register your workforce integration

+## Create your connector

+### Sync changes made in Shifts to your WFM system
+I
+Implement the following endpoints for your connector to process requests from Shifts.

+- /connect
+- /update
+- /read

+The base URL is determined by the [workforceIntegration](/graph/api/resources/workforceintegration?view=graph-rest-1.0) object when you register your workforce integration.

+For example, if **url** is `https://contosoconnector.com/wfi` and **apiVersion** is 1:

+- The base URL is `https://contosoconnector/com/wfi/v1`.
+- The /connect endpoint is `https://contosoconnector/wfi/v1/connect`.
+- The /update endpoint is `https://contosoconnector/wfi/v1/connect/v1/teams/{teamsId}/update`.

+All requests are encrypted using `AES-256-CBC-HMAC-SHA256` with the shared key provided in the [Create workforceIntegration](/graph/api/workforceintegration-post?view=graph-rest-1.0&tabs=http) request.

+### Sync data from your WFM system to Shifts

+Use Shifts APIs in Microsoft Graph to read schedule data from your WFM system and write the data to Shifts.

+For example, to add a shift to Shifts, use the [Create shift](/graph/api/schedule-post-shifts?view=graph-rest-1.0) API.

+See the [Microsoft Graph API v1.0 reference](/graph/api/resources/shift?view=graph-rest-1.0) and [Microsoft Graph API beta reference](/graph/api/resources/shift?view=graph-rest-beta) for Shifts APIs, which are listed under **Shift management**.

+> [!NOTE]
+> The `MS-APP-ACT-AS` header is required and must contain the ID (GUID) of the user your app is acting on behalf of.
+We recommend you use the user ID of a team owner when updating the schedule.

+#### Initial sync

+For the first sync, the service should read data in your WFM system and write the data to Shifts.
+We recommend you sync two weeks of future data.

+#### After the initial sync

+After the first sync, you can choose to:

+- **Synchronously update Shifts with changes in your WFM system**: Send an update to Shifts for every change made in your WFM system.
+- **Asynchronously update Shifts with changes in your WFM system**: Perform a periodic sync by writing all changes that occurred in your WFM system within a certain timeframe (for example, 30 seconds, 10 minutes) to Shifts.

+    All write operations to Shifts, including write operations initiated by the connector, trigger a call to the connector’s /update endpoint.
+We recommend you include the `X-MS-WFMPassthrough: workforceIntegratonId` header to all write calls so the connector can identify and handle them appropriately.
+For example, if the change was initiated by your WFM system, approve it without applying an update to your WFM system.

+  > [!NOTE]
+  > If you're configuring the connector to sync data bidirectionally between your WFM system and Shifts, exclude changes initiated from Shifts in the periodic sync.
+These changes are already written in Shifts.

 ## Register an app in the Microsoft Entra admin center